alessandroacito/arc-int-sol-assets/adr-exercise.md

 ## Consequences

-The source system MYSQL might not be updated on the actual status of the records processed.
+The source system MySQL might not be updated on the actual status of the records processed.

 ## Related documents